robertwhite37/robertwhite37/README.md

 🚀 **Cybersecurity Engineer | Application Security | Penetration Testing**

-I’m a cybersecurity engineer with **10+ years of experience** in securing applications, performing penetration testing, and implementing best security practices.
-My focus is on **application security, threat modeling, vulnerability management, and cloud security**.
+With **10+ years of experience** in **software development** and **10+ years in cybersecurity**, I bring a unique ability to bridge security and engineering.
+My deep understanding of **software architecture, secure coding, and application security** allows me to design and implement robust, scalable, and secure systems.
+Experienced in **threat modeling, vulnerability assessments, DevSecOps, penetration testing, and cloud security**, I ensure security is not just an afterthought but a core part of the development lifecycle.
+Passionate about solving complex security challenges, mentoring teams, and driving a security-first culture while maintaining high-performance software solutions.!

 ## 🔐 **Expertise**
 - **Programming Language:** Python, TypeScript, JavaScript, Shell Scripting